 The flowering quince is a useful deciduous shrub that puts on a beautiful show very early in the season each year.
 This plant’s tolerance for cold climates, ease of growth, and versatility make it a plant worth considering for any garden in zones 4-9.
 Read on to learn more about how to grow and care for the flowering quince.

 The flowering quince (Chaenomeles speciosa) is a deciduous shrub of the Rose family (Rosaceae).
 These plants, which are also sometimes referred to as the common flowering quince, have multiple stems and take on a rounded growth form.

 These thorny shrubs are native to China and reach a maximum size of around 10ft (3m) tall and wide.
 The simple and alternately arranged dark-green glossy leaves of this plant grow up to about 3 inches (7.5cm) long, have serrated margins, and grow on grayish brown stems.

 Flowering Quince Flowers

-These plants produce flowers in the early spring or even late winter on bare wood, putting on quite a showy floral display often before the season’s new leaves are produced.
+These plants produce flowers on bare wood in the early spring or even late winter, putting on quite a showy floral display often before the season’s new leaves are produced.
 These plants may also flower in the fall, although not as profusely as in the early spring.

-The flowers are usually pink to red in color although they may also be orange or white.
+They can be single or double flowers, and they can be scarlet, red, pink, or white.
 The flowers, which are produced singly, measure up to about 2 inches (5cm) long.
 Typically, each flower has 5 petals, although varieties have been developed to produce flowers with as many as 40 petals.
 (1)